manuelqg/strands-agentcore-starter/README.md

 - Follow up prompt:

 ```
-Now deploy my cdk agent to AgentCore.
+Deploy a a simple weather agent to AgentCore using strands framework.
 Use credential from .env file to authenticate.
-Name the file agentcore_cdk_agent and name my agent cdk_agent.
+Name the file agentcore_weather_agent.
 Test the agent.
 Deploy to us-east-1.
-Use steering files for guidance
+Use agentcore and strands mcp for guidance
 ”
 ```